shiningdesign/universal_tool_template.py/README.md

   * Note: UITranslator works for any tool created based on universal tool template above v6.1

 **Feature**
+  * version 2.0: (2016.12.20)
+    * rewrite based on universal_tool_template.py v8.1
+    * add reset action in file menu
+  * version 1.0: (2016.07.22)
     * load default language that exported from your tool based on universal tool template above v6.1
     * create new translation and store them in memory before export to a language json file
     * load multiple language json file

-**Usage**
-  * language file naming format: ```ToolName_lang_YourLanguageName.json```
+**How to Use**

-  * usage in maya:
+  * load in maya:
 ```python
 import UITranslator
 UITranslator.main()
 ```
-  * usage in commandline:
+  * load in commandline:
 ```python
 python UITranslator.py
 ```
+  * usage:
+    * use load button at bottom to load up the exported default language json file from those universal_tool_template based tools
+    * file menu > add language to add a new translation
+    * translate one by one for your need in that table column
+    * click "Process and Update memory" button to update the table content into memory
+    * then, the drop down list for export shows which language you want to export, Note, make sure you change the path on the file input before you click Export button, otherwise, it will overwrite whatever in the file input's path
+  * output language file name format:
+    * language file naming format: ```ToolName_lang_YourLanguageName.json```

 **File Structure**
   * UITranslator.py
   * LNTextEdit.py: mod 3rd party line number text edit ui element